-CaveSim program element: Squeezebox and Math Pertinent Standards Photos of past CaveSim programs CaveSim program element: Squeezebox and Math We bring an adjustable-height wooden box through which students can crawl to safely test their ability to navigate tight spaces.
-Students use a tape measure to quantify how tight a space they can move through.
+CaveSim program element: Squeezebox and Math Pertinent Standards Photos of past CaveSim programs Ve bring an adjustable-height wooden box through which students can crawl to safely test heir ability to navigate tight spaces.
+Students use a tape measure to quantify how tight a pace they can move through.
 Space required: typically set up near the stretcher (see above).
-Any indoor or outdoor setting is fine.
+Any indoor or outdoor etting is fine.
 3.NF: Develop understanding of fractions as numbers.
 2.MD: Measure and estimate lengths in standard units.
-2.MD: Relate addition and subtraction to length. <image/> <image/> A student in Colorado has fun making it through the squeezebox.
+2.MD: Relate addition and subtraction to length.
+Students at a 2018 Austin PARD program use a tape measure to quantify their squeezebox skills.
+A student in Colorado has fun making it through the squeezebox.
 Children with a wide range of ability levels can participate in our programs.
 The squeezebox lid easily lifts if a child is feeling uncomfortable.

-CaveSim program element: Rescue Stretcher Pertinent Standards Photos of past CaveSim programs We bring a cave rescue stretcher (Sked) to our programs.
-Students take turns getting into Speaking and listening standards: Grade 2: 1: Participate in collaborative conversations with diverse partners With supervision from Cave Sim staff, a team of kids gets ready to lift and carry a friend in the stretcher.
+CaveSim program element: Rescue Stretcher

+We bring a cave rescue stretcher (Sked) to our programs.
+Students take turns getting into the stretcher.
+With the direct supervision of CaveSim staff, the student in the stretcher is carried through and around obstacles by fellow students.
+Students learn teamwork, communication, and leadership.

+Space required: any indoor or outdoor setting.
+May be done in classrooms or even hallways.

+Pertinent Standards

+Speaking and listening standards: Grade 2: 1: Participate in collaborative conversations with diverse partners

+Photos of past CaveSim programs

+With supervision from CaveSim staff, a team of kids gets ready to lift and carry a friend in the stretcher.